The PARC is a student-centered program dedicated to promoting academic success among all students.

 • All classroom teachers are available to students for reinforcement afterschool Monday - Thursday.
 The sessions may be set up on an individual basis.

 The Private Tutorial Program provides individual assistance for any student experiencing academic difficulty.
 This fee-based program is designed to help students improve study skills and/or content areas.
 During study hall, a student may meet with a tutor in the PARC.
 An outside tutor must be school approved.

 The Extensive Program provides support to new and returning students with diagnosed learning differences.
 Students who need additional academic support may be referred to the PARC.
 A collaborative review of the student’s progress and recommendations in the educational evaluation will determine if the Extensive Program will best serve the student.
 The PARC Director and academic coaches will prepare a Student Success Plan each year for qualifying students.
-The PARC Director works closely with the students’ teachers and when appropriate, advisors, to implement and manage accommodations necessary for every student in the program.
+The PARC Director works closely with the students’ teachers to implement and manage accommodations necessary for every student in the program.
 Educational evaluations for students in this program must be updated every three-to-five years based on the learning difference.
 Students enrolled in the Extensive Program are assigned to a full-time academic coach.
 Enrollment is limited.

 The Extensive Program provides: